1943 Argentine Revolution: Campaign

 Peronism, in whose marches women played an important role, proposed recognizing women's suffrage.
-The National Assembly of Women, chaired by Victoria Ocampa, who belonged to the Democratic Union and had long advocated for women's suffrage, opposed the initiate on the grounds that the reform should be carried out by a democratic government and not by a dictatorship.
+The National Assembly of Women, chaired by Victoria Ocampo, who belonged to the Democratic Union and had long advocated for women's suffrage, opposed the initiate on the grounds that the reform should be carried out by a democratic government and not by a dictatorship.
 The proposal ultimately failed to pass.
 Regardless, Perón was accompanied throughout his campaign by his wife Eva Perón, a new development in Argentine politics.

 During the election campaign the government passed a law implementing a Christmas bonus (SAC) along with other improvements for workers.
 Employers' associations openly resisted the measure, and at the end of December 1945 not a single company had paid the SAC.
 In response, the General Confederation of Labour declared a general strike, which employers answered with lockouts in large retail stores.
 The Democratic Union, including the workers' parties that joined it (the Socialist Party and the Communist Party), supported the employers' groups, who opposed the SAC, whereas Peronism openly supported the unions in their fight to guarantee the SAC.
 A few days later the unions secured an important victory, which strengthened Peronism and left anti-Peronist forces descoloadas, by reaching an agreement with management over the recognition of SAC, which would be paid in two installments.